borntofrappe/game-development/Practice/Excavation/README.md

 3. how to manage a particle system

+4. how to simulate a shake of the camera

 ### Noise Field

 The idea is to benefit from a noise function in two dimensions, so to create values which change over time, but are inherently connected.
 In the demo, the smooth change is highlighted with a series of rectangle of different opacity and a grid of integers.
 Ultimately the idea is to map the noise value to one of the types of textures, so that this integer value is used to pick exactly which type.